 Phone: (203) 899-2780 x 15125; email: email@example.com

-The History Room Staff will assist researchers during the open hours.
-Information requests can also be made by telephone, email, mail, or fill out our research request form.
+The History Room Staff will assist with information requests can be made by telephone, email, mail, or fill out our

 The Staff can photocopy archival materials for patrons.
 Digital cameras may also be used to copy materials.

 - Black and white – 10 cents a page.

 - Color – 50 cents a page.

 A microfilm reader is available for use with the History Room’s collection of microfilmed Norwalk newspapers.

 | What's New

 Click the points on the map for historical photos

 This state-wide archive contains digitized materials uploaded from the History Room’s collection.
 Most notable is the complete digitized Norwalk Gazette, Norwalk’s 19th-century Norwalk Gazette from 5/6/1818-4/24/1883, and the Map of the Town of Norwalk 1851.
 All digital items are available for download.
 A TIFF format of the Norwalk map is available through the Norwalk History Room.
 We have plans for the eventual uploading of the South Norwalk Sentinel, two other maps from our collection (1858 and 1880s), and the South Norwalk Sentinel.
 Please visit our collection and all of the other wonderful collections from our state.
 The CTDA is now a part of the Digital Public Library of America, a consortium of libraries archives, and museums which allows archives from all its members to be available to the public.

 NewsBank is in the process of adding the earliest years of the Norwalk Hour, in searchable form, to their collection of newspaper databases.
 The Weekly Hour from 1874 to 1921 and the Daily Hour from 1895 to 1950 are now online, and later decades will soon be added.